agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 # Example Data Set

-Here is an [example dataset about chicken gut health](examples/chicken_example_data.xlsx) that we will be creating a schema for.
+Here is an [artificial example dataset about chicken gut health](examples/chicken_example_data.xlsx) and the [associated deposited dataset](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/CJ5VZG) the example is derived from, that we will be creating a schema for.
 You can create a schema before you collect data (best) or after you collect data.

 ![example data set](/pictures/chicken_sample_data.PNG)